 We hope this guide gives you a rough estimate of how expensive Madeira is when it comes to accommodation, car rental, food, and activities.

-We think Madeira is quite affordable once you can get a more long-term apartment that isn’t catered to tourists.
-Restaurants, gyms, and sports are all affordable here on the island and of course the hiking and all that is basically free besides the transport that gets you there.
 And of course, everything can be done on a budget so if you really want to visit Madeira but don’t have a big travel budget, you can still make it work!

-Madeira is an amazing place to live.
-If you’re looking for a good work-life balance then Madeira is great!
 You’re never far from anything and as soon as you’re done working there’s always somewhere on the island to explore.

-For anything Madeira related feel free to reach us and DM us on Instagram or leave a comment below and we’ll get back to you!
+For anything Madeira related feel free to reach us and DM us on Instagram @redwhiteadventures or leave a comment below and we’ll get back to you!

 Enjoyed this post?
 Pin & save it for later!